 But, as I receive cards, I make sure to save the envelopes, so that I can double-check addresses, many of which have changed — especially this year!
 Then I get busy and update my online address book, so that come August (yes, August) I can address the envelopes.

 Although many have adopted a mailing label approach to Christmas cards (and using a database program makes this a snap, no judgement here), I prefer to hand address the envelopes for a more personal look.

 In August, while sitting by the pool, I industriously address all of my cards and even sign them (my friends used to laugh, but many have adopted this practice which makes for a fun — and funny — summer day).
 Then when October comes, I am ready to slide in the portrait of the kids (which I scheduled in September), in early November I purchase holiday stamps on a routine trip to the post office, and in December my husband writes the annual newsletter.
 Voila!
 Cards are done and I can cross one item off of the to-do list!

 Christmas Card Timeline (mark these on your calendar for the easiest holiday yet)

 January: Purchase the perfect cards, update address book, or start an address book in the database program of your choice

 September: Shop for holiday outfits for annual portrait, schedule portrait

 December: Write and print newsletter, send out cards, and feel like I accomplished something worthwhile!

 Susan McNeill is a wife, mother, author, entrepreneur and social activist.
 In addition to The Best Christmas Ever!
-Susan also writes the fashion blog Susan Said What?!, McNeill Designs’ corporate blog It’s how you play the game! and the official blog for the literacy organization Success Won’t Wait!
+Susan also writes the fashion, beauty and style blog Susan Said What?! and the official blog for the literacy organization she co-founded, Success Won’t Wait!